-Just a friendly reminder, please do not overstuff your carts, no construction materials or yardwaste in carts and please do not put plastic bags in your recycle carts.
+Just a friendly reminder, please do not overstuff your carts, no construction material and please do not put plastic bags in your recycle carts.

 Any questions, please call the DPW Office at 508-261-7335.